About Metal and This Guide

 Graphics Rendering: Render Command Encoder describes how to render 3D graphics, including how to distribute graphics operations across multiple threads.

 Data-Parallel Compute Processing: Compute Command Encoder explains how to perform data-parallel processing.

 Buffer and Texture Operations: Blit Command Encoder describes how to copy data between textures and buffers.

-Metal Feature Set Tables lists the features, limits, and capabilities of each Metal feature set.
+Metal Feature Set Tables lists the feature availability, implementation limits, and pixel format capabilities of each Metal feature set.